sharstellar/DollarDollar/README.md

 - As a user, I want to be add or delete transactions
 - As a user, I want to be able to categorize my transactions as income or expenses
-- As a user, I want to be able to keep a current balance
 - As a user, I want to be able to see a list of all of my transactions
 - As a user, I want to be able to have the choice of loading my transaction list from file when I start application
 - As a user, I want to be able to have the option of saving my transaction list when I quit the application